 Keep reading to learn more about the homeschool support groups and co-ops in Oregon, and how they can benefit your family.

 Oregon has numerous homeschool support groups throughout the state that provide families with so many opportunities to learn and socialize.
 Some exist as virtual homeschool groups, while others hold monthly meetings, curriculum sales and fun events throughout the year.
 Through field trips, workshops, clubs and more, families are able to create bonds and friendships with others that they may have otherwise missed out on.
 Finding a homeschool support group in your area is the first step in gaining access to tons of resources and opportunities that will enhance both your and your child’s homeschool experience.

 Below are a few of the homeschool support groups in Oregon.

-You can also visit Time4Learning’s own Oregon parent forum where you’ll be able to connect with other families in the state and learn about additional resources.
+Be sure to visit Time4Learning’s Oregon parent forum where you’ll be able to connect with other families in the Beaver State and discover additional resources.

 Oregon Homeschool Co-ops

 A homeschool cooperative, or co-op, is designed to provide support to families in the form of resources, group learning opportunities and more.
 Although co-ops are not as prevalent as homeschool groups, seeking one out in your area will only benefit your family.

 Much like a homeschool group, a co-op is usually run by parents who volunteer their time.
 Co-ops are known to offer classes taught by parents, host family events, and more.
 Students are given the opportunity to supplement their at-home curriculum with classes and clubs on topics such as math, history, writing, science, and more.
 This allows families to benefit from the expertise of others.
 For example, a professional photographer might donate her time to teach a class or a parent fluent in Spanish may use his knowledge to teach students a new language.
 In addition, being taught by someone other than ‘mom’ or ‘dad’ allows students to experience a different teaching style.